 The North Pomfret Congregational Church is a member of the United Church of Christ.
 The name "Congregational" is the legal name of the original church and refers to our ancestry, much like your family name, if you have married into a new family.
 We merged with other denominations which together form the United Church of Christ.
+We are simply the North Pomfret Church and here for our community.

 Our Pastor: The Reverend Amanda Swoyer